Intro to R and the Tidyverse¶

 penguins_subsetted <- select(penguins, species, island, bill_length_mm, sex)

-We can add new columns with mutate()
+We can add new columns with mutate().

 penguins_subsetted2 <- mutate(penguins_subsetted, mass_flipper_ratio = body_mass_g/flipper_length_mm)